SayantonDibbo/SayantonDibbo.github.io/index.md

 In my free time, I love to travel to new places.

-<p style="color:red">I will be joining as an Assistant Professor in CS at the <a href="https://www.ua.edu/">University of Alabama</a>  in the Fall of 2025.
+<p style="color:red">I will join as an Assistant Professor in CS at the <a href="https://www.ua.edu/">University of Alabama</a>  in Fall 2025.
 You are welcome to email me (<a href="sdibbo@ua.edu">sdibbo@ua.edu</a>) with the subject line "Prospective AI/ML/Cyber Student" along with your CV, Transcript, and GRE scores if you want to work with me. </p>

 ## Research Interests